DeltaGamingCH/FINANCEZ/README.md

 # FINANCEZ
-This is FINANCEZ, *(or FinanceZ)*, *(pronounced Financé or Finance Z)* is an application used to track your finances seperately from your e-banking or any other finance tools.
+This is FINANCEZ, *(or FinanceZ)*, *(pronounced Financé or Finance Z)* is an application used to track your finances seperately from your e-banking.

 ## Introduction
 FINANCEZ is a school project, laying focus on the app's backend, with NodeJS, Express, and the templating tool EJS.